A. The public ministry of John the Baptist.

 a.
 Then Jerusalem, all Judea, and all the region around the Jordan went out to him: John's ministry met with wonderful response.
 There were many people who recognized their sinfulness, their need to get ready for the Messiah, and were willing to do something about it.

 i.
-Under the blessing of God, John’s message of repentance and call to prepare for the Messiah bore great fruit.
-“Baptism was for sinners, and no Jew ever conceived of himself as a sinner shut out from God.
+Under the blessing of God, John's message of repentance and call to prepare for the Messiah bore great fruit.
+"Baptism was for sinners, and no Jew ever conceived of himself as a sinner shut out from God.
 Now for the first time in their national history the Jews realized their own sin and their own clamant need of God.
-Never before had their been such a unique national movement of penitence and of search for God.”
+Never before had there been such a unique national movement of penitence and of search for God."
 (Barclay)

 ii.
 "His preaching created a widespread revival movement, and his followers constituted a significant group within Judaism which maintained its separate existence beyond the New Testament period."
 (France)